hsiangyunchiu/favorite-things.html/README.md

 ## Support and contact details

 Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.
+Encourage them to contact you or make a contribution to the code!

 ## Technologies Used